telerik/winforms-docs/richtexteditor/features/mail-merge.md

 ### MailMerging using the UI:

-RadRichTextEditor comes with a predefined UI for inserting merge fields, previewing the results and fulfilling the merge.
+**RadRichTextEditor** comes with a predefined UI for inserting merge fields, previewing the results and fulfilling the merge.
 It is separated in the  Mailings tab:

 ![richtexteditor-features-mail-merge 001](images/richtexteditor-features-mail-merge001.png)

-The options in the drop down button InsertMergeField are automatically populated to match the properties of the objects which are used as data source.
-You can also switch the display mode of the merge fields from FieldCodes (as in the picture) to FieldNames (e.g. "<<FirstName>>") or preview the results.
+The options in the drop down button **InsertMergeField** are automatically populated to match the properties of the objects which are used as data source.
+You can also switch the display mode of the merge fields from *FieldCodes* (as in the picture) to *FieldNames* (e.g. "<<FirstName>>") or preview the results.

-If you click the "Preview Results" button, the fields will be replaced with the data from the current record, which by default is the first item from the data source.
-Then, you can further iterate through the records using the First, Last, Previous and Next buttons.
+If you click the "**Preview Results**" button, the fields will be replaced with the data from the current record, which by default is the first item from the data source.
+Then, you can further iterate through the records using the *First*, *Last*, *Previous* and *Next* buttons.

-If you wish to save the document as a template, you can do so by executing the SaveFileCommand from the application menu in the ribbon bar.
+If you wish to save the document as a template, you can do so by executing the **SaveFileCommand** from the application menu in the ribbon bar.

 >note The merge fields are persisted only in XAML and docx.
 >

-In the end, you can fulfill the mail merge from the MailMerge button, which executes the MailMergeCommand.
-A SaveFileDialog dialog will pop up prompting you to choose where you wish to save the document – result of mail merge and in what file format.
+In the end, you can fulfill the mail merge from the **MailMerge** button, which executes the **MailMergeCommand**.
+A **SaveFileDialog** dialog will pop up prompting you to choose where you wish to save the document – result of mail merge and in what file format.

 ### Programmatic Mail Merge

-This same scenario can be carried out programmatically just as easily.
+The same scenario can be carried out programmatically just as easily.
 The methods that can be used are:

 ### Creating a MergeField: